 All Reading Power programs – prekindergarten, kindergarten, first and second grade – are based on a one-to-one tutor/student relationship and are delivered during the school day.

 “The most valuable preschool preparation for school learning is to love books, and to know that there is a world of interesting ideas in them.”
 (Butler and Clay, 1979).

 The Reading Power prekindergarten program began in 2015 at Green Bay Early Childhood Center in North Chicago.
-We tutor one-to-one within the prekindergarten classrooms on Tuesday, Wednesday, and Thursday mornings from approximately 8:30-10:00.
+We meet Monday afternoons from 12:30 - 2:30 p.m. and Tuesday and Thursday mornings from 8:30 - 11:30 a.m.
+Each shift is approximately one hour long.
+Start times vary between each classroom.
+It is important to note that we meet in the classrooms and sit on the floor or at child-sized table and chairs.
 Site coordinator, Joy McGreevy, leads the program.

 The curriculum is rooted in accelerated oral language development through quality literature led by a trained Reading Power volunteer tutor.
 As with all of our curricula, our methods are research-based, developmentally appropriate, and individualized for each student.
 The teachers and tutors are witnesses to the daily successes and excitement each child brings to the tutoring session.
 Tutoring within the classroom instead of in our own classroom is new to Reading Power.
 For this age level, all students participate in rich, one-to-one discussions with our trained, volunteer tutors to accelerate oral language